 It’s not that the interest rates or signup offers are exorbitantly high, but rather they are just middle of the road.

-The balance transfer offers are also a big yawn.
-Getting 12 months at 0% isn’t “bad” but it’s doesn’t even compare to the 18 to 21 month offers you see from Citi, Discover, and Chase.
+The balance transfer offers are also a nothing to write home about.
+Getting 12 months at 0% isn’t “bad” but it’s doesn’t even compare to the 18 month offers you see from other major issuers.

 Complaint #4: “A rather antiquated website”